Randall Edwards (politician): 2000 elections

-The campaign became contentious, particularly between the two major party candidates, a prime example being a debate between the candidates which was the occasion for some sharp exchanges.
-At the event, sponsored by the City Club of Portland, Edwards claimed his Republican challenger had "no plan" and was underqualified for the office.
-Kvistad accused Edwards of exaggerating his financial experience, and attacked Edwards' school construction bond proposal, firing off the barb, "Instead of putting you in the state treasurer's office, maybe we need to put you in Consumer Credit Counseling Service."
-Edwards responded that the treasurer had an obligation to address the issue of school financing as one of Oregon's most critical concerns.
-Looking Kvistad straight in the eye, he added, "You don't support helping our public schools."
+The campaign became contentious, particularly during a debate between the candidates sponsored by the City Club of Portland.
+Edwards claimed his Republican challenger had "no plan" and was underqualified for the office.
+Kvistad accused Edwards of exaggerating his financial experience and attacked Edwards' school construction bond proposal, stating "Instead of putting you in the state treasurer's office, maybe we need to put you in Consumer Credit Counseling Service."
+Edwards responded that the treasurer had an obligation to address the issue of school financing as one of Oregon's most critical concerns, adding "You don't support helping our public schools."

-The final result was a decisive win for Edwards in a race that had been joined by Constitution Party nominee Carlos Luceros, a computer software consultant who wanted to invest even more of the state's resources in education; Libertarian Mitchell T. Shults, an Intel executive who ran on a platform of reduced state spending, sale of state owned lands, and reform of the state employees' retirement system; and Leonard Zack of the Reform Party, a food service worker whose campaign centered on environmental issues.
-Edwards received 705,273 votes, a majority of the 1,403,607 cast and 111,862 more than Kvistad, his nearest challenger at 593,411.
+The final result was a decisive win for Edwards, defeating Kvistad 705,273 votes to 593,411.
+The race was also joined by Constitution Party nominee Carlos Luceros, a computer software consultant who wanted to invest even more resources in education; Libertarian Mitchell T. Shults, an Intel executive who ran on a platform of reduced state spending, sale of state owned lands, and reform of the state employees' retirement system; and Leonard Zack of the Reform Party, a food service worker whose campaign centered on environmental issues.

 First term as treasurer

-In a ceremony at the Gus Solomon Federal Courthouse in downtown Portland on January 1, 2001, Edwards, at age 39, was sworn in as the youngest State Treasurer to take office in Oregon in at least fifty years.
+In a ceremony at the Gus Solomon Federal Courthouse in downtown Portland on January 1, 2001, Edwards, 39, was sworn in as the youngest Oregon State Treasurer in at least fifty years.

-The record of his predecessor in the office would be difficult to meet, let alone exceed.
-During Hill's two terms in office, the treasury's investments had increased in value by nearly 150 percent, and debt had been decreased 25 percent.
-But change was on the horizon, and not for the better.
-Edwards faced a host of difficult issues, including an economic slowdown well underway in the state, the potential downgrade of the state's credit rating, and serious reductions in federal contributions to the state's revenues.
+The record of his predecessor would be difficult to meet: during Hill's two terms in office, the treasury's investments had increased in value by nearly 150 percent, and debt had been decreased 25 percent.
+Edwards faced a host of difficult issues, including an economic slowdown, the potential downgrade of the state's credit rating, and serious reductions in federal contributions to the state's revenues.

-By 2003, two years into his first term, as what the state's chief economist Tom Potiowsky described as a "jobless recovery" continued to drag on, Edwards was coping with announcements of staggering state budget shortfalls, forcing the legislature to make deep cuts in services, and increase both taxes and borrowing.
+By 2003, with what the state's chief economist Tom Potiowsky described as a "jobless recovery" dragging on, Edwards was coping with announcements of large state budget shortfalls which forced the legislature to make deep cuts in services and increase both taxes and borrowing.